felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

   description: Anyone can contribute to the HubRise online documentation.
 The style guide provides editorial guidelines for anyone contributing to it.
 ---

-## Introduction

-This style guide provides editorial guidelines for anyone contributing to the HubRise online documentation.
+This guide establishes standard requirements to improve the readability and overall user experience of the HubRise online documentation.

 ## General Information